 Merly Trappenberg (1955) was born in Venezuela.
-As a youth she visited Curaçao frequently and would occasionally live on the island.
+In her youth, she visited Curaçao frequently and occasionally lived on the island.
 She calls herself the ‘Venezuelan with continuous homesickness for Curaçao’.
 In 1993 she decided to settle in Curaçao permanently.

 Merly Trappenberg’s artistic work has two different styles.
-She is most popular for the colorful city-scapes filled with people and portraits of self assured, voloptuous women.
-Her other style, less known to the public, consists of female nudes, executed in warm, earthy hues.
+She is most famous for the colorful city-scapes filled with people and portraits of self-assured, voluptuous women.
+Her other style, less known to the public, consists of female nudes executed in warm, earthy hues.

-Her drive is to paint Curaçao in all her beauty and diversity: “My inspiration is Curaçao as the centre point of all the different cultures taken together.
-I paint the traditions of the island, the sun and the happiness.
-But my paintings also talk about the challenges and difficulties that our people face.
-My art should contribute something to the island and raise the self esteem of our people.
-Curaçao may be a popular tourist destination but at the same time it is also a uncommon example of how different nationalities and cultures live side by side.”
-The trained observer may notice that all dark skinned women in her work have blue or green eyes.
-Merly uses this feature as a reference to the cultural diversity.
+Her drive is to paint Curaçao in all her beauty and diversity: “My inspiration is Curaçao as the center point of all the different cultures taken together.
+I paint the island’s traditions, the sun, and the happiness.
+But my paintings also talk about our people’s challenges and difficulties.
+My art should contribute something to the island and raise the self-esteem of our people.
+Curaçao may be a popular tourist destination, but at the same time, it is also an uncommon example of how different nationalities and cultures live side by side.”
+The trained observer may notice that all dark-skinned women in her work have blue or green eyes.
+Merly uses this feature as a reference to cultural diversity.

-In addition to her mix media work and paintings, Merly Trappenberg also creates ceramic sculptures.
+In addition to her mixed media work and paintings, Merly Trappenberg also creates ceramic sculptures.